mtnygard/growing-one-system/README.md

 That's a mouthful, so you'll probably want to make an alias for it.

+# Where Did My Data Go?

+Right now, there are two storage methods supported.
+By default, all data lives only in memory.

+You can use `-d` with a URL to point to a Datomic Pro database for local storage.
+(Future releases will support Datomic Cloud as well.)

+# Initialization

+You can keep commands in a file (or several files).
+If you supply `-e _filename_` one or more times, those files will be loaded in order before your REPL prompt appears.

 # Some Commands, Some Queries

 Once you start the CLI REPL, you'll get a prompt like `=>`.
 That's